lihaoyi/mill-1/javapro.md

 ![NettyJava2.png](NettyJava2.png)

 In a typical Java setup, this seamless _jump-to-definition_ and _find usages_ works
 throughout: your own code, third-party libraries, standard libraries, and so on.
-But somehow that experience does not translate to build tools.
-Can build tools do better?
+You can use this to get a deep understanding of any codebase quickly and conveniently in your IDE.
+But somehow that experience does not translate to build tools, and it is common to find yourself Google-ing for answers, reading and re-reading online docs that are always somehow not quite enough, and digging through plugin source code on Github.
+Can build tools do better, to really match the seamless IDE experience that Java developers are used to?

 ### Extensibility